I agree with the terms and conditions.

 **Completion of NOWA is also required before any Service Member is granted off-installation leave or liberty in Japan as per MCBJ/IIIMEFO 1050.7A.

-Please contact the MCIPAC Installation Safety Office at 645-3183/2862 to inquire about taking the SOFA POV Licensing exam after the completion of your 14-day ROM and NOWA.
+Please contact the MCIPAC Installation Safety Office at 645-3183/2862 to inquire about taking the SOFA POV Licensing exam.
 Orders, approved Area Clearance message (for dependents), and a valid stateside driver's license are required to obtain a SOFA POV Driver's License.
 Civilian personnel will need their SOFA Letter and are recommended to contact the MCIPAC Installation Safety Office for any other specific requirements.

-Are you coming to Okinawa and need a sponsor?
-Fill out a Sponsorship Request Form (NAVMC 11799 - July 2017) and send it to the MCCS Relocation Services email address: email@example.com.
-Our Information & Referral Specialists will be happy to forward your request to your unit's Sponsorship Coordinator (SC) for assignment and processing.
+Are you PCS-ing to Okinawa and need a Sponsor?
+Fill out the Sponsorship Request Form NAVMC 11799 and send it to the MCCS Relocation Services email address: firstname.lastname@example.org.
+Our Information, Referral & Relocation Specialists will be happy to forward your request to your Unit Sponsorship Coordinator (SC) for assignment and processing.

-The Okinawa PCS “Must Know" Information (May 2021) document contains important relocation information needed by Service Members and their families to assist them during their relocation to Okinawa.
-We have now added the Accompanied and Unaccompanied PCS Flowcharts, which provides step-by-step diagrams of each of the major relocation processes, to the Okinawa PCS "Must Know Information" document.
+While you await a response from the Unit or the assigned Sponsor, check out the Okinawa PCS “Must Know" Information.
+This document contains important relocation information needed by Service Members and their families when relocating to Okinawa.
+We have now added the Accompanied and Unaccompanied PCS Flowcharts to the Okinawa PCS "Must Know Information" document, which provide step-by-step diagrams of each of the major relocation processes.

 *If you have problems opening a file by directly clicking on it, please right click and select open on the pop-up menu.*